About me

 Increasingly, people seek therapy to learn more about themselves or because they have the sense that something isn’t quite right in their lives.
 Therapy can help such individuals to live more consciously and in alignment with their values and beliefs.

-Others still seek therapy to deal with existential challenges, such as climate anxiety (also known as eco-anxiety or eco-distress) or the challenging geo-political situation we are experiencing.
+Others still seek therapy to deal with existential challenges, such as climate anxiety or the challenging geo-political situation we are experiencing.

 In short, people seek therapy for all kinds of support and often for a combination of reasons.
 Perhaps some of these speak to you?
 If so, therapy can be a really useful tool for short and longer term support as you navigate the various challenges in your life.